Your Doctor Might Already Be an Algorithm

 The Equity Problem Nobody Wants to Address

 There is a significant catch.
 AI-driven longevity services like Chi Longevity and premium telemedicine platforms are expensive.
 They serve a tech-savvy, wealthy elite while the majority of Asia's population lacks access to basic healthcare, let alone AI-powered diagnostics.
+As we've explored in our coverage of AI longevity services, this digital divide has serious implications.

 Only around 5% of workers in Asia-Pacific currently have access to formal emotional wellness infrastructure through their employers.
 Mental health support remains stigmatised across much of the region.
 The cultural pressure to perform wellness, with 69% of respondents in one regional survey agreeing that "fitness requires discipline with no compromise," adds another barrier.